 - moving the proposed Yandilla rail bridge further south and combining with the proposed Grasstree Creek bridge

-The proposed Condamine floodplain crossing design is subject to assessment as part of the Environmental Impact Statement process and may change as a result of conditions of approval, further investigations, or detailed design.
+The proposed Condamine floodplain crossing design is subject to assessment as part of the draft Environmental Impact Statement process and may change as a result of conditions of approval, further investigations, or detailed design.

 Consultation with affected landowners is ongoing.